trawick/emptyhammock-time/README.md

 starts_at, ends_at = parse_time_range(1, 15, 2018, '9pm-12am', local_tz=us_eastern)
 ```

+## Dependencies

+* Python 3.5 or higher
+* Optional: `pytz`, for constructing time zones to pass to the library

 ## Support

 Please open Github issues for suggestions or suspected problems.
 Even if I am